 Why didn’t I know this?

-Most governments and health care strategists downplay the fact that zoonotic transfer has been the root cause for most of our contagious diseases and 61 percent of all human disease over the last 10 thousand years.
+Most governments and health care strategists downplay the fact that zoonotic transfer has been the root cause for most of our contagious diseases and 61 percent of all human diseases over the last 10 thousand years.

 Influenza from birds, Measles from cattle, Smallpox transferred from camels, typhoid from pigs, Spanish flu in 1918 probably spread from ducks to chickens and then humans, just to name a few.